 After coming up with out-of-the-ordinary-timepieces in terms of pure engineering and of an extremely original approach to the world of watchmaking, Christophe Claret, like a modern Leonardo Da Vinci, has been constantly drawing people's attention to his vision of classic “haute horologerie” by mingling different concepts, techniques and materials with extremely innovative creations (this phenomenon started some years ago when the artist launched his Traditional collection.)

 The Christophe Claret Allegro watch (the name clearly reminds us of Christophe's passion for Italian lyrics) is perhaps today's best example of how the maker managed to catch even the attention of those enthusiasts who are usually familiar with the brand's creations but find them to be too extreme, both aesthetically and conceptually speaking.
-It might sound as if I am unintentionally trying to diminish the value of this new collection even before writing something about it and maybe it's because I am simply too used to exclusive timepieces such as the Poker (please read here for more info), the Margot (please see here for the post) or the Aventicum (please find the article here ) and when it comes to talking about a minute repeater with a GMT complication, I always find it is like opening Pandora's box, where the name of at least 50 different brands is contained.
+It might sound as if I am unintentionally trying to diminish the value of this new collection even before writing something about it and maybe it's because I am simply too used to exclusive timepieces such as the Poker, the Margot or the Aventicum and when it comes to talking about a minute repeater with a GMT complication, I always find it is like opening Pandora's box, where the name of at least 50 different brands is contained.